Maru006/contrib/lasersensor/README.md

 Some WAVESHARE LASER SENSOR appear to operate only by using more than 3.3v.
 Users are reminded, when operating with 5v GPIO this software will not terminate power from this line.

 -18/05/2025

+Bearing in mind the version of libpgiod this is using and assuming you have cloned this repository as is with all the libraries in the same directory:

+Simply compile as (assuming gcc compiler):

+gcc main.c utils.c -l gpiod